 Just to explain the difference, Raclette is sliced cheese that is roasted near a heat source until bubbly, then poured over food, (usually potatoes).
 Fondue is a dish made of melted cheese and other ingredients such as white wine into which food can be dipped.

 For a good Fondue in Paris: Go to Pain Vin Fromages

 For a great Fondue and Raclette, a great choice is Le Chalet Savoyard.
-It is a not exactly in the centre of Paris, although by Metro you will get there in less than 15 minutes.
-It is worth to stroll around Bercy which is also a lovely neighbourhood.
+It is not exactly in the centre of Paris, although by Metro you will get there in less than 15 minutes.
+It is worth it to stroll around Bercy which is also a lovely neighbourhood.
 Full of locals.

 Head to Le Crepuscule if you want to have a quick dinner but still delicious!
 Great galettes (and you may want to have a sweet crêpe as dessert)